ngs-docs/2018-cicese-metatranscriptomics/docs/sample-comparison.md

 to do this is with differential expression.
 To do differential expression, we de novo assemble a transcriptome, quantify the number of reads that "map" back to the transcriptome, and use those counts to find differences.
-However, as we have seen throughout this workshop, not even the majority of reads in our samples assemble.
-How can we compare expression profiles when we are only looking at ~30% of the reads?
+However, assembly can be a long process, and often we want to get to know our data a bit before we launch into that process.

 We can use k-mer profiles of the reads to compare samples using `sourmash compare`.
 During the `gather` lesson, we showed you how to calculate signatures for an assembly.
 The process is the same for read files.
-However, unlike when we ran `gather` with raw reads, we want to remove k-mers from our samples that are most likely errors before we compare our samples to each other (with gather, if a k-mer is an error, it is marked as uncharacterized; with compare, errors could lead samples to being less similar than they really are).

-Because we already showed you how to error trim reads during the quality control section, we have made pre-trimmed and subsampled files available for you to download.
-We will use these to calculate signatures with.

-First, let's make a directory and download the k-mer trimmed reads for each of our samples:
+First, let's make a directory and download the reads for our samples:
 ```
 mkdir -p ${PROJECT}/sourmash-compare
 cd ${PROJECT}/sourmash-compare

-wget -O tara135.zip https://osf.io/zvnug/download
-wget -O tara136-137.zip https://osf.io/7eydv/download
+# link interleaved reads
 ```

-Our read files are instead of the zipped files, so we need to uncompress them
+Our read files are inside of the zipped files, so we need to uncompress them
 ```
-for infile in *zip
-do
-   unzip $infile
-done
+unzip # add file name
 ```

 Now we can calculate signatures for each of the files.
 This will take 5 or 10 minutes to run